thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Sunday, 12 March 2023
+### Daily Rundown on Monday, 13 March 2023

-- The average temperature today is 11.46˚C;
+- The average temperature today is 10.75˚C;
-- With highs of 12.7˚C and lows of 6.05˚C.
+- With highs of 11.88˚C and lows of 5.49˚C.
 - You can expect light rain for the day.

 <!-- weather_marker ends -->